 “We can do so much more when we navigate our way through the journey together “

-Until, I began to realise that the more I held myself back the more resentful I felt, queue next job where I’d promise myself, I would step up!
+Until, I began to realise that the more I held myself back the more resentful I felt, cue next job where I’d promise myself, I would step up!
 This process eventually wore me down, so I started to take a closer look at myself.
 Who was I trying to impress?
 Me?
 Or others?
 And most importantly what did I truly want?
 I felt lost, burnt out and needed to “find myself” again.
+I know this might sound like an elementary revelation in a world where personal and professional development is at our fingertips but I had spent so long trying to ‘prove myself’ that I didn’t know what I was proving anymore.
+Everything felt like one big hustle when I really just wanted to follow my heart.

-I know this sounds like elementary thinking in a world where personal and professional development is at our fingertips, BUT sometimes our potential is over-shadowed by limiting perceptions of ourselves and its not until we have a major wake-up call such as experiencing burn out, or reaching a pain point so great that we just can’t live in the shadow any longer, and we finally take action.
+Instead of following my heart, I learnt the hard way that when our potential is over-shadowed by limiting perceptions of ourselves it often takes a major wake-up call to shift into a new gear.
+It’s a feeling of reaching a pain point so great that we just can’t live like that any longer.
+This might look like complete burn-out, loss of identity, lack of motivation, depression or anxiety and even more it can become pervasive through your entire life.
 I’d like to think we can prevent ourselves from reaching these points by re-focusing inward more often.
-A mentor once told me “intervene early and intervene often”, this was to apply to Human Resource Management but it is a great mantra to use when managing our own professional development.
-I’ve found it extremely useful to check-in with how I am feeling regularly at work, if you are in a high paced role that requires a consistent level of emotional intelligence then it’s important to self-regulate by taking care of yourself. understanding what’s happing for you on the inside can make all the difference to how you respond to work situations on the outside.
+A mentor once told me “intervene early and intervene often”, I’ve found it to be a great mantra to use when managing my own professional development.
+Understanding what’s happening for you on the inside can make all the difference to how you respond to work situations on the outside.

 One of the best things I’ve ever done, is to give less of a *Bleep* about what people think of me.
 I’ve come to find comfort in the beating of my own drum, my lane doesn’t look so bad, I stayed true to myself, even if I had held myself back at times, does it matter?
-Maybe I wasn’t ready.
-From where I began to now, I have discovered life choices MUST be driven by me!
-Living up to the perceptions of others is career suicide and it’s enough to cause major fatigue and unhappiness in your whole life.
+I’m here now still on the journey and ready to share it with you.

 If you’d like to know more about the strategies and tools I’ve used to coach myself through various career challenges please follow this blog.